vapstack/rbi/README.md

 ## Transparent mode

-If a value type has no indexed fields, RBI automatically switches to a transparent mode.
+If a DB has no indexed fields and no enabled string key index, RBI automatically switches to transparent mode.
 This can be useful as a strongly-typed generic API over a bbolt bucket without maintaining secondary indexes.

 In transparent mode:
 - read/write/scan methods continue to work